 1. A description of the governance structure of the proposed charter school, including the governing board's functions, primary duties, roles and responsibilities as it relates to overseeing the charter school.
 Include how the board will recruit, hire, and supervise the lead administrator.
-The governance structure consists of a five-member board of directors, each

 The governance structure consists of a five-member board of directors, each with equal voting power.
 If the board grows to an even number, the board chair will have the power to break a tie vote.
-The primary board function is and policies procedures establish operating for the corporation, approve the hiring of the lead administrator and teachers, and to provide oversight of the schools operations, budget, and curriculum.
+The primary board function is establish operating policies and procedures for to the nonprofit corporation, approve the hiring of the lead administrator and teachers, and to provide oversight of the schools operations, budget, and curriculum.
 The board has already engaged in partnership talks with local businesses and corporations, and will continue to do so after approval.
 The board is required to observe North Carolina open meetings laws.
 The board hears grievances and direct appeals from students, parents, and employees in accordance with its policies and procedures.
-The board carries the ultimate responsibility of the successful operation of the charter school.
+The board carries the ultimate